DHTMLX/docs-suite/docs/tabbar/api/tabbar_enabletab_method.md

 @signature: {'enableTab(id: string): void;'}

 @params:
-- id	string      the id of a tab to enable
+`id: string` - the id of a tab to enable

 @example:
 tabbar.enableTab("London");